Montipora Coral Care – A Complete Guide

 Yes, Montipora needs high light.
 As one of the least light-demanding species of SPS, they still need at least 150 PAR with appropriate frequencies and intensities.

-A brown Montipora is usually a sure sign that the coral is not receiving enough light, though this could also be due to other stressors as well.
+A brown Montipora is a sure sign that the coral is not receiving enough light, though this could also be due to other stressors as well.
 Shadowing is also a problem with SPS corals as they get larger.
 This is more pronounced when using LED lighting.
-It’s best to work with a high end LED light like an EcoTech Radion. or consider a hybrid system when working with a heavily stocked SPS tank.
+It’s best to work with a high end LED light like an EcoTech Radion.
+Or consider a hybrid system when working with a heavily stocked SPS tank.

 Used by World Wide Corals